 You do not have to join the Army to take ROTC courses.
-Because the program is an elective, you can major in any Canisius program and take basic courses at the same time without making a military commitment.
+Because the program is an elective, you can major in any program and take basic courses at the same time without making a military commitment.
 Many of our students make the military commitment and find rewarding careers serving their country in various capacities all around the world.

-Why Study ROTC at Canisius College?
+Why Study ROTC at Canisius University?

-- The Canisius College Golden Griffin Battalion is one of the top-ranked ROTC programs in the country.
+- The Canisius University Golden Griffin Battalion is one of the top-ranked ROTC programs in the country.
 Additionally, the program was ranked as one of the top performers in Army Cadet Command’s 273 national units.

 - The U.S. Army Cadet Command and the General McArthur Foundation unit ranked the unit 1st in the eastern United States for medium-sized detachments.